ebruchez/public/Reading/2013-10 - The Organ.md

         - one or more ranks of sounding pipes
         - hey wind-chest to store air
         - a mechanical blower, either a pump or a bellows
-        - a keyboard to direct the air into the various pipes
+        - a keyboard to direct the air into the various pipes #keyboard
     - Instruments that are not "organs" per our definition
         - syrinx, bagpipe, Chinese sheng (no keyboard), accordion (no pipes)
         - maybe: Jewish magrephab, but fairly late instrument